ASTRONOMY 30500 PR METHODS IN ASTRONOMY City College Fall 2019

 Total points will be based upon the following: Exam I 30 points, Exam II 30 points, Final Exam 60 points, augmented by bonus points for Class Participation and homework questions through McGraw Hill Connect.
 Exams I & II will have 30 multiple-choice questions each; the Final Exam will have 60 questions.
 On each exam half the questions will come directly from the assigned “Test Yourself” questions in the text.
 The remaining questions will stress information contained in the lectures.
 Two unexcused absences per third will be allowed without penalty.

 ABOUT THE INSTRUCTOR

 Dr. Lubell's publications comprise more than 250 articles and abstracts in scientific journals and books covering subjects in high-energy physics, nuclear physics, atomic, molecular and optical (AMO) physics, energy research and science policy.
 His use of polarized electrons to probe fundamental processes in atoms, nuclei and nucleons is internationally known.
 His science research interests now center on AMO studies of quantum chaos and simple molecular systems, energy efficiency and innovation.
 He has delivered more than 150 invited lectures and has appeared often on radio and TV in North America and Europe.
 He is one of the experts most frequently quoted by the national and scientific media on science policy issues and is credited as being one of the pioneers of science advocacy in Washington.
 He has served on many scientific advisory committees inside and outside government.
 Dr. Lubell has also been a newspaper columnist and a regular contributor to Roll Call and The Hill, two Capitol Hill newspapers.
 He has been active in local, state and national politics for more than forty years and has served as an advisor to members of Congress and state and national officials.
-His new book, Navigating the Maze: How Science and Technology Policy Shape America and the World is due out later this year.
+His new book, Navigating the Maze: How Science and Technology Policies Shape America and the World appeared in May 2019.